 The Game within the Game

 Don’t underestimate the importance of mental toughness.
 Be sure to test your opponent’s mental mettle by giving them a good stare down before each of your serves and between points.
 You’ll never know if you can get in your opponent’s head unless you try.

 Most importantly, don’t let unforced errors get you down.
 Catch your breath; it will help you regain your focus.
 Each serve is an opportunity, a new point to be won.

 Table Tennis Tips on Practice Schedule

-If you want to improve your overall skill in the sport of table tennis, the first thing is that you need to have good stamina in order to have enough energy in playing long hour match.
+If you want to improve your overall skill in table tennis, firstly you need to have good stamina to have enough energy in playing long hour match.

-To help you so, here are practicing schedule for an hour per session that you can follow with the below-mentioned routine.
+Here is a practicing schedule for an hour per session that you can follow with the below-mentioned routine to help you.
 By following the drafted schedule, you can cover everything in an hour.

 Warm up by doing some stretching and light exercises for the whole body.

 Forehand Loop to Block – 5.00 minutes

 Falkenberg Drill – minutes